This post covers the New Orleans riverboat dinner buffet and jazz cruises.

 The members of this band are noted for their work on various movie soundtracks, television shows, and albums.

-At night, the Dukes of Dixieland (first video above) will play a variety of wonderful jazz music.
+At night, the Dukes of Dixieland will also play a variety of wonderful jazz music.

 Much like the Steamboat Stompers, this band is also noted for their performances on television shows, most notably the hit HBO series Treme.